Last update: March 2025

 Depth of reasoning

-Visualisation of the reasoning process:
+Visualization of the reasoning process:

 O1/O3 reasoning process: Question → [Internal step 1] → [Internal step 2] → [Self-verification] → [Internal step 3] → Answer